jjlin526/AWS-Services/Management-and-Governance-Services.md

 * Enables organizations to centralize logging and security standards across accounts

 AWS collected the best practices for multi-account setup under a service called **Control Tower**.

+### AWS Control Tower

+* A service to create a multi-account environment on AWS that follows the recommended best practices in operational efficiency, security and governance
+     * AWS Control Tower creates an abstraction or orchestration layer that combines and integrates the capabilities of several other AWS services, including AWS Organizations, AWS Single Sign-on, and AWS Service Catalog.